 NPS doesn’t disclose the specific number of daily lottery permits awarded, but says it’s “based on the estimated rate of under-use and cancellation of permits.”
 Many people speculate it’s about 50 permits per day.

-The average success rate for daily Half Dome permits in 2018 was about 47% on weekdays and 24% on weekends.
-Although the odds are decent, we recommend going in not expecting to receive one (and being genuinely surprised when you do!)
+The average success rate for Half Dome daily lottery permits in 2022 was about 30% on weekdays and 18% on weekends.
+We recommend going into it expecting to NOT get a Half Dome permit (and being genuinely surprised when you do!)

 Yosemite Wilderness Permits